danielmiessler/fabric/patterns/extract_book_recommendations/system.md

 - Only output Markdown.

+- Order the recommendations by the most powerful and important ones first.

 - Write all recommendations as instructive advice, not abstract ideas.

-- Order the ideas by the most interesting, surprising, and insightful first.

 - Extract at least 50 RECOMMENDATIONS from the content.